PhilipMay/mltb/README.md

 ```

 ## Module: keras
-This module implements a callback function for Keras.
+This module provides ROC-AUC- and F1-metrics (which are not included in Keras)
+in form of a callback.
-It calculates different metrics like ROC-AUC- and F1-Score.
-Because the callback adds
+Because the callback adds these values to the internal `logs` dictionary it is
-these values to the `logs` dictionary it is possible to use the `EarlyStopping` callback
+possible to use the `EarlyStopping` callback
 to do early stopping on these metrics.
 The usage looks like this:
 ```
 bcm_callback = mltb.keras.BinaryClassifierMetricsCallback(val_data, val_labels)